-Productivity is among the top concerns of project managers.
+Productivity at work is among the top concerns of project managers.
 No matter how long you’ve been managing projects, you’d probably like to increase your team’s efficiency and productivity.
 We all want to deliver results for our clients and bosses, and we want each person on our team to realize his or her potential.

 Productivity is a common measure of how well we’re doing in each of those areas and relates to how efficiently a team is operating.
 Like most areas of leadership, productivity increases when an improvement on your team begins with your improvement as an individual.

 We’ll look at six strategic ways to help your team be more productive in the workplace, followed by an additional seven simple but effective ways to increase your personal productivity at work.

 How to increase the team’s productivity at work